Celebrating National Manufacturing Day: Strengthening Central PA’s Manufacturing Sector with IMC

 IMC, in partnership with The Manufacturers’ Association, is bringing No-Cost Electrical Safety Training for General Industry to Central PA.

 This opportunity is available through a grant provided by the Occupational Safety and Health Administration (OSHA).
-Open enrollment classes will be offered, and companies are also able to host training sessions onsite with a minimum of 10 participants.
+Companies are also able to host training sessions onsite with a minimum of 10 participants.

 Training Topics Include: